MetaDocencia/SitioWeb/content/en/post/cumple_mes.md

 > Tweet translation: I'm so happy to have been invited (after having pre-signed-in) to the Introduction to the ABC to teach online workshop by @metadocencia.
 I need it to be Friday now!
 Thanks for all of what you do 💜

-Come join us, you will be welcome
+Come join us, you will be welcome!